PJY-609/skeleton-sp21/proj2/gitlet-design.md

 └── stage
 ```

 - `blobs/`: This directory is used to store the blob objects, which represent the content of files in the version-control system.
+The blob objects are named by the SHA1 of their contents as `String`.
-- `branches`: This file stores the branch information.
-It keeps track of the current branch and its associated commit ID.
+- `branches`: `TreeMap<String, String>`.
+This file stores the branch information.
+It maps branch names to their respective head commit IDs.
+The commit objects are named by the SHA1 of their `Commit` instances.
-- `commits/`: This directory is used to store the commit objects.
+- `commits/`: `Commit`.
+It has subdirectories grouped by the first two characters of commit ID.
+This directory is used to store the commit objects.
 Each commit represents a snapshot of the project's state at a particular point in time.
-- `HEAD`: This file stores the reference to the current branch.
+- `HEAD`: `String`.
+This file stores the reference to the current branch.
 It indicates which branch the repository is currently on.
-- `remotes`: This file stores remote repository information, such as remote URLs or other relevant details.
+- `remotes`: `TreeMap<String, String>`.
+This file stores remote repository information, by mapping remote names to their respective remote repo directories.
-- `stage`: This file stores the information about the staging area, where changes are temporarily stored before being committed.
+- `stage`: `Stage`.
+This file stores the information about the staging area, where changes are temporarily stored before being committed.